 Despite her exceptional academic abilities, Isabel is still a very shy girl but is slowly starting to build her confidence, largely due to the fact she now regularly goes to school, where she particularly enjoys art and dancing.

 “The most important lesson that I have learned in the years that I have been in school is to have the drive and dedication to finish my education.
-It’s the ultimate reward that I can give to myself, my family and the organisations.
+It’s the ultimate reward that I can give to myself, my family and the organisation.